Quick Summary

 Draupadi Murmu Tribe: Trailblazing India’s Presidential Path

-List of Vice President of India from 1950 to 2023
+List of Vice Presidents of India from 1950 to 2023

-Impeachment of President of India is an essential instrument for upholding accountability and maintaining the integrity of a democratic system.
+The impeachment of President of India is an essential instrument for upholding accountability and maintaining the integrity of a democratic system.

 Impeachment of the President of India:

-Impeachment of President of India, a relatively infrequent event, has received limited research attention.
+The impeachment of President of India, a relatively infrequent event, has received limited research attention.
 One area lacking substantial study is the media’s role in shaping public opinion on impeachment.
 Nevertheless, the media’s capacity to influence public sentiment appears significant, given its sway over the general populace and its impact on elected officials’ re-election prospects.

 This independent study seeks a comprehensive understanding of how the media influences public views regarding impeachment.
-The central hypothesis states that, when exposed to neutral or positive media coverage, supporters of a sitting President tend to maintain favourable views of the President and his party while opposing impeachment.
+The central hypothesis states that, when exposed to neutral or positive media coverage, supporters of a sitting President tend to maintain favorable views of the President and his party while opposing impeachment.
 Members of the opposition party are likely to sustain negative opinions about the President and his party, thus supporting impeachment.
 Non-partisan individuals expect that exposure to neutral or positive media coverage of an impeached President will correlate with the prevailing public sentiment.

 To assess these hypotheses, a comparative case study approach is employed, focusing on President Clinton’s 1998 impeachment and President Trump’s 2019 impeachment.
 This study combines content analysis of newspaper coverage with quantitative analysis of public opinion during these impeachment proceedings.
 Findings reveal a noticeable link between circulation, media coverage, and point of view on impeachment, influenced by the tone of media reporting throughout the impeachment process.